marcselis/Easywave2MQTT/README.md

     - **released**: the button was released after being held.
   - **Optional**: Declare the receivers and the transmitter buttons you have them linked to.
 Doing so will allow these receivers and their current state to be synchronized to Home Assistant.
   If you want to make it possible to control your receivers from Home Assistant, you'll need to manually link them to an RX09 message and add that message as a subscription with `CanSend: "true"`.

+## TODO

+- Find out how avoid the need to alter the `config.yaml` file to be able to access the USB device.
+- Add a Web GUI to allow you to configure Easywave devices.

+## How to contribute?

+I accept tips, ideas or new feature requests, but please bear in mind that I work on this project in my free time, so I can't make any promises on their acceptance & timings.

+I'm happy to accept pull requests.